xxxxuanran/rust-srec/crates/platforms/README.md

 >
 > Some platforms (e.g., `Huya`, `Douyu`, `Bilibili`) require an additional asynchronous call to resolve the final, playable stream URL.
 The `extract` method may return a `StreamInfo` object with a temporary or incomplete URL.
 >
-> Always call `extractor.get_url(stream_info).await` to ensure you have the correct, final URL before attempting to use it.
-For platforms that do not require this step, the default implementation will simply return the original `StreamInfo` without making another network request.
+> Always call `extractor.get_url(&mut stream_info).await` to ensure you have the correct, final URL before attempting to use it.
+For platforms that do not require this step, the default implementation will do nothing.

 ## License